achow101/btcinformation.org/_data/devdocs/en/examples/intro.md

 Questions about Bitcoin use are best sent to the [BitcoinTalk forum][forum tech support] and [IRC channels][].
-Errors or suggestions related to documentation on Bitcoin.org can be [submitted as an issue][docs issue] or posted to the [bitcoin-documentation mailing list][].
+Errors or suggestions related to documentation on this site can be [submitted as an issue][docs issue] or posted to the [bitcoin-documentation mailing list][].

 In the following documentation, some strings have been shortened or wrapped: "[...]"